 Recreational boats 20 feet and smaller are required to leave the manufacturer with foam flotation.
 However, there are no laws prohibiting owners from removing the flotation material.
 If the flotation foam is removed and the boat is sold to a new owner, they may not realize that it lacks the proper safety flotation.

-So check your boat if you purchased it used and consider how much weight it needs to support.
+Check your boat if you purchased it used, and consider how much weight it needs to support.
 Has that changed since the boat was new?
 Do you have a heavier motor?
-Do you require the foam to fill unusually shaped cavities.
+Do you require the foam to fill unusually-shaped cavities?
 Answering these questions can ensure that you are using enough of the best flotation product available.